tlowerison/tweetable-art/README.md

 Press 'p' to change color schema to a random pallete.
 Press 'j' to switch to generating Julia sets.
 Press 'm' to switch to generating Mandelbrot sets.
+Left-click to zoom in.
+Right-click to zoom out.